enokidotsite/panel/readme.md

 ### [Site](#site) contains your site code

 This is where the code which creates your site lives.
 This is mostly javascript and css, and any global static assets like web fonts.
 The starter kit uses [Choo](https://github.com/choojs/choo)!

+### [Panel](#panel) contains your panel (cms)

+The pre-alpha Starter-Kit includes a very early version of the Enoki Panel, which provides an ultralight web interface to manage your site’s content.

 ### Configuration and Dependencies